Frequently asked questions about Amherst Systems services.

 Where can I view current Amherst Systems VPS pricing?

-Amherst Systems VPS hosting starts at $4.99 per month for the Nano plan, with higher tiers available for more CPU, memory, storage, and bandwidth.
+Amherst Systems unmanaged VPS hosting starts at $4.99 per month for the Nano plan, with higher tiers available for more CPU, memory, storage, and bandwidth.

-The published VPS plans are positioned around NVMe storage, predictable monthly resource tiers, DDoS protection, support availability, and the Amherst Systems uptime SLA.
+The published unmanaged VPS plans are positioned around NVMe storage, predictable monthly resource tiers, DDoS protection, support availability, and the Amherst Systems uptime SLA.

 When should I choose a dedicated server instead of a VPS?